 Addressing Compulsive Patterns Beyond Substances

-Recovery cannot be sustained without addressing the physical and physiological systems affected by prolonged stress, trauma, or substance use.
-Sleep disruption, chronic pain, nervous system dysregulation, hormonal imbalance, nutritional depletion, and medication dependence can all undermine recovery if left unaddressed.
+Long-term recovery depends on the physical systems affected by stress, trauma, and substance use.
+Sleep disruption, chronic pain, nervous system dysregulation, hormonal imbalance, medication dependence, and nutritional depletion can all affect healing.
+This is where wellness addiction recovery services and body-based support can help.

 Healing the Relational System Around Recovery